-ยท Seasonal guide
+· Seasonal guide

 Whole Home Surge Planning Before the First Summer Storm Week

-What whole home protection actually targets
+What whole-home protection actually targets

-Point of use strips still earn their place
+Point-of-use strips still earn their place

-Power strips with surge ratings help at entertainment centers, home offices, and anywhere plug in loads cluster.
-They do not replace a service level strategy any more than a single umbrella replaces a roof.
+Power strips with surge ratings help at entertainment centers, home offices, and anywhere plug-in loads cluster.
+They do not replace a service-level strategy any more than a single umbrella replaces a roof.
 Think in layers: utility and weather events damped at the service, local spikes from motors inside the house managed where sensitive gear lives.
-If you already read signs your home electrical system needs attention, combine that mindset with surge planning so warm outlets and nuisance tripping get addressed as one story.
+Replace strips that smell hot, show discolored plastic, or lost their reset behavior years ago.
+Note which electronics you care about most—medical devices, home office gear, and network equipment often belong on dedicated protected paths once the service story is clear.

 Generators and surge paths